 - 115 V or

 - 230 V or

+- Rittal enclosure cooling unit
-- 400 V, 2-phase or

-- 400/460 V, 3-phase

-- Integral start-up delay and door limit switch function. - Protective function to prevent icing. - Monitoring of all motors (compressor, condenser fan, evaporator fan). - Phase monitoring for three-phase units. - Master-slave function with a maximum of ten units.
+- 400 V, 2-phase or - 400/460 V, 3-phase - Integral start-up delay and door limit switch function. - Protective function to prevent icing. - Monitoring of all motors (compressor, condenser fan, evaporator fan). - Phase monitoring for three-phase units. - Master-slave function with a maximum of ten units.
 One device functions as a master unit.
-Once the set temperature is reached by one of the connected slave devices or in the event of the door limit switch function, the affected slave unit will report to the master unit that switches all the other cooling units on or off as required. - Switching hysteresis: adjustable within the range 2 10 K, preset to 5 K. - Visualisation of the current internal enclosure temperature and all error messages in the 7-segment display. - Using the IoT interface (Model No. 3124.300) in conjunction with the Blue e IoT adapter (Model No. 3124.310), the unit can be incorporated into higher-level remote monitoring systems.
+Once the set temperature is reached by one of the connected slave devices or in the event of the door limit switch function, the affected slave unit will report to the master unit that switches all the other cooling units on or off as required. - Switching hysteresis: adjustable within the range 2 10 K, preset to 5 K. - Visualisation of the current internal enclosure temperature and all error messages in the 7-segment display. - Using an interface card (Model No. 3124.200), the unit may be incorporated into higher-level remote monitoring systems.

 The cooling unit operates automatically, i.e. after switching on the power supply, the evaporator fan (see fig. 2) will run and circulate the internal enclosure air.

 The compressor and condenser fan are regulated by the e-Comfort controller.

-The e-Comfort controller has a 7-segment display (fig. 19, item 4).
+The e-Comfort controller has a 7-segment display (fig. 17, item 4).
 After switching on the power supply, the current software version initially appears on this display for approx. 2 seconds together with the symbol to show Eco mode is enabled, followed by a preset option (e.g. t10) or the temperature.